-More recently, space missions to collect samples and data from Mars, Titan, Europa, and others have been focused on detecting possible biosignatures \cite{abizenil,kiangPhotosynthesisAstrobiologyLooking2014, meadowsSearchHabitableEnvironments2009, nationalacademiesofsciencesengineeringandmedicineAstrobiologyStrategySearch2018, rojoCenterLifeDetection2022}.
-The James Webb Space Telescope has been outfitted with sensors and measurement devices to scout potentially-habitable solar systems \cite{fridayHowJamesWebb, haqq-misraDetectabilityChlorofluorocarbonsAtmospheres2022}.
-For the first time in human history, life detection beyond Earth is at the forefront of space exploration.
-In the novel Contact written by Carl Sagan and later made into a film, an extraterrestrial signal is received that is encoded in three dimensions.
-A good deal of the story goes into how scientists deduce that the signal encodes an object in three dimensions out of serendipity.
-Here we show that information away from randomness can convey its native physical dimension and that an encoding/decoding-agnostic methodological approach with no human intervention can derive it.
+More recently, space missions collecting samples and data from Mars, Titan, Europa, and other extraterrestrial bodies have been focused on detecting possible biosignatures with interesting results.
+And some tools have been developed with different degrees of relevancy and success~\cite{abizenil,ozelim2024assemblytheoryreducedshannon,kiangPhotosynthesisAstrobiologyLooking2014, meadowsSearchHabitableEnvironments2009, nationalacademiesofsciencesengineeringandmedicineAstrobiologyStrategySearch2018,rojoCenterLifeDetection2022}.
+The James Webb Space Telescope, for example, has been fitted with sensors and measurement devices to scout potentially habitable solar systems \cite{fridayHowJamesWebb, haqq-misraDetectabilityChlorofluorocarbonsAtmospheres2022}.
+For the first time in human history, the detection of extraterrestrial biosignatures and life is at the forefront of space exploration.
+In this work, we ask whether some properties of messages, in special images, may be more objective even when they may have been arbitrarily constructed by their senders.
+In the novel \textit{Contact}, written by Carl Sagan and later made into a film, an extraterrestrial signal was received.
+A good deal of the story has to do with how scientists serendipitously deduce that the signal encodes an object in three dimensions, having spent months or years trying to fit it into two dimensions.